-Throughout this discussion, the following individuals are referred to as the "Named Executive Officers" and are included in the Summary Compensation Table:
+Throughout this discussion, the following individuals are referred to as the "Named Executive Officers" and are included in the Summary Compensation Table and other compensation tables that follow:

-- Joseph Wm.
-Foran, Chairman of the Board and Chief Executive Officer; - Matthew V. Hairford, President; - David E. Lancaster, Executive Vice President and Chief Financial Officer; - Craig N. Adams, Executive Vice President Land, Legal & Administration; and - Billy E. Goodwin, Senior Vice President Operations.
+- · Joseph Wm.
+Foran, Chairman of the Board and Chief Executive Officer; - Matthew V. Hairford, President; - David E. Lancaster, Executive Vice President and Chief Financial Officer; - · Craig N. Adams, Executive Vice President-Land, Legal & Administration; and - · Billy E. Goodwin, Executive Vice President and Head of Operations.